nathanycho/piggy-bank/README.md

-# solo-project
+# Solo Project

+## Summary

-Creating my first solo CRUD app, linking front-end, back-end, and databases!
+This will be my first time creating CRUD app on my own - linking front-end, back-end, and databases!

+## Goals

+Create a budgeting app that with customized login, input, and summary capabilities.